Vantiv/vantiv/README.md

 * [https://github.com/VantivLabs](https://github.com/vantivlabs)
 ### Vantiv O.N.E.
 Vantiv O.N.E. is Vantiv’s main developer portal.
-If you’re unsure where to start, this is probably a good place.
+If you’re unsure where to start, this is probably the right place.

-In addition to the resources above, Vantiv O.N.E. provides information about Vantiv’s core processing platforms, resources for payment facilitators and mobile integration resources as well as complete developer documentation.
+In addition to the resources above, Vantiv O.N.E. provides information about Vantiv’s core, large-scale processing platforms, resources for payment facilitators, mobile integration resources as well as complete developer documentation.

 It also offers an active community where developers can participate, discuss technical issues, and keep abreast of new technologies related to payments.
 * [https://developer.vantiv.com](https://developer.vantiv.com)